-Concept A - Develop a simplified filing portal FTB's CalFile already allows for this service for state tax filing.
-Concept B - Pre-populate state income tax returns Significant data gaps (timing, accuracy, completeness) to credibly determine eligibility exist; data-sharing among agencies could violate federal law.
+Concept A - Develop a simplified filing portalFTB's CalFile already allows for this service for state tax filing.Concept B - Pre-populate state income tax returnsSignificant data gaps (timing, accuracy, Concept B - Pre-populate state income tax returns Significant data gaps (timing, accuracy, 4 completeness) to credibly determine eligibility exist; data-sharing among agencies could violate federal law.
 Concept C-1 - Simplify the tax filing process: Could ease filing burdens for CalEITC, Modify Form 3514 increase awareness of the credit and the number of filers claiming the credit; however, there is an increased risk of fraud.
 Concept C-2 - Simplify the tax filing process: State IRS rules and procedures and federal law staff assistance with filing or VITA referrals could hinder this concept from being implemented.
 Potentially significant legal barriers could exist, particularly related to whether state employees would be considered 'paid tax preparers.'
-Additionally, insufficient VITA volunteers impact success and VITA services are not year round.
+Additionally, insufficient VITA volunteers · · · · · · · · · · · · · · · · · · · impact success and VITA services are not year round.
 Concept D-1 - Expand education and outreach to Current data sharing laws may not be potentially eligible CalEITC taxpayers: Outreach sufficient to address the needs of this opportunities by state staff administering public concept; data-sharing among agencies assistance programs could violate federal law.
 Concept D-2 - Expand education and outreach to Current data sharing laws may not be potentially eligible CalEITC taxpayers: Outreach sufficient to address the needs of this opportunities by FTB concept; data-sharing among agencies could violate federal law.
 Concept E-1 - Tax Identification Number: Create a The process FTB would need to set up provisional California unique identifier may not differ significantly from the existing federal process and introducing a new identifier creates an enhanced opportunity for fraud to occur.
-Concept E-2 - Tax Identification Number: Use IRS rules and procedures based on federal state agency workforce to provide free assistance in law could hinder this concept from being completing and filing forms for individuals implemented. needing an ITIN Concept E, Alternative #1 - Tax Identification Current statutory language may need to be Number: Amend CalEITC statute to allow updating to implement this concept. taxpayers until October 15th to apply for an ITIN (instead of being issued one)
+Concept E-2 - Tax Identification Number: Use IRS rules and procedures based on federal state agency workforce to provide free assistance in law could hinder this concept from being completing and filing forms for individuals implemented. needing an ITIN Concept E, Alternative #1 - Tax Identification Current statutory language may need to be Number: Amend CalEITC statute to allow updating to implement this concept. taxpayers until October 15th to apply for an ITIN tunpayers until Second 13th to apply for an 11h

-Would require significant vendor support

-and depending on volume and languages

-chosen, may be difficult to timely publish

-all tax forms supporting filing.
-May also

-require software companies to provide

-filing tools in multiple languages to be

-effective.

-Able to implement quickly and some

-resources needed.
-Ongoing budget

-authority would be necessary.

-Able to implement quickly and some

-resources needed.
-Ongoing budget

-authority would be necessary.
+Concept F - Create tax forms in multiple Would require significant vendor support languages and depending on volume and languages chosen, may be difficult to timely publish all tax forms supporting filing.
+May also require software companies to provide filing tools in multiple languages to be effective.
+Concept G - Increase grant funding for community Able to implement quickly and some organizations to engage in outreach and free tax resources needed.
+Ongoing budget preparation services authority would be necessary.
+Concept H - Provide ongoing grant funding so Able to implement quickly and some outreach and filing assistance can be conducted resources needed.
+Ongoing budget authority would be necessary. year-round